 Why This Recipe Works

-This vegan carrot cake baked oatmeal has very quickly become a staple because you can make a big batch for the week and rewarm it on busy mornings, or serve it as a special family meal for a spring brunch (like Easter!)
+This vegan carrot cake baked oatmeal recipe has very quickly become a staple because you can make a big batch for the week and rewarm it on busy mornings, or serve it as a special family meal for a spring brunch (like Easter!)
 I also love this recipe because its:

 - Gluten free